crate/cratedb-guide/docs/performance/inserts/sequences.rst

    BIGINT DEFAULT now() PRIMARY KEY

-**Pros:** Always increasing number - ideal if we need to timestamp records creation anyway
+:Pros: Always increasing number - ideal if we need to timestamp records creation anyway

-**Cons:** gaps between the numbers, not suitable if we may have more than one record on the same millisecond
+:Cons: gaps between the numbers, not suitable if we may have more than one record on the same millisecond

 *************